 - Alcohol increases a woman’s risk of developing breast cancer, depending on the average amount consumed.
 According to Cancer.org, those who drink two to five drinks daily are increasing their risk by one and a half.

 - A study released by BioMed Central found that one’s social environment has an impact on the development of breast cancer.
 They discovered that along with obesity and smoking, that social isolation increases the risk of mortality in patients with breast cancer.
 The social environment influences hormones in a way that has the potential to stimulate or stifle tumor growth.

 - According to a study released by the medical research resource UpToDate, physically active women can reduce their risk of developing breast cancer by almost 25 percent, especially in postmenopausal women.

 - The same study from UpToDate discovered that for each year a woman breastfeeds, her relative risk of breast cancer decreases by four percent.

 - Cancer.org asserts that a healthy diet full of vegetables, fruit, and low-fat products can help lower the risk of developing breast cancer.

 When a family member or a loved one is hit with a breast cancer diagnosis, you may have questions about the next steps.
 A serious medical diagnosis like cancer can be draining physically, mentally, and financially.
-Luckily, crowdfunding can act as an instrument to maneuver around financial hurdles, like paying for a expensive medical bill.
-Plus, when you create a free YouCaring fundraiser, you are automatically linked to a globalgiving community, full of individuals open to lend a helping hand to those in need.
+Luckily, crowdfunding can act as an instrument to maneuver around financial hurdles, like paying for an expensive medical bill.
+Or you can raise money for breast cancer research.
+When you create a free YouCaring fundraiser, you are automatically linked to a global giving community, full of individuals open to lending a helping hand to those in need.
 Now that you understand important breast cancer facts check out our medical crowdfunding guide and our breast cancer fundraising ideas to help kickstart your fundraiser.